 So, let’s try this homemade batch of loveliness.
 You will be happy that you did!

 If you make this Vegan French Onion Soup, I’d love to get your feedback.
 You can leave a comment below and let me know what you think.
 It would really make my day.
 You can also follow me on Instagram and share your creation with me.
 Just tag me @veganhuggs and hashtag #veganhuggs so I don’t miss it.

-- 3 tablespoons coconut oil (or your preferred cooking oil)
+- 1 tablespoon olive oil (or preferred cooking oil)

 - 4 medium yellow onions , sliced